Congenital Heart Disease Interventional Cardiology Course

 - Complimentary registration for the SCAI Fellows Congenital Heart Disease Interventional Cardiology Course

-- Reimbursed hotel accommodations at the Hyatt Regency Miami for four nights (December 3–7)
+- Reimbursed hotel accommodation at the Hyatt Regency Miami for four nights (December 1-4)

-- For attendees coming from the US or Canada, reimbursed coach airfare to and from Miami up to $500 (restrictions apply; the full travel policy will be provided upon acceptance)
+- For attendees coming from the US or Canada, reimbursed coach airfare to and from Miami up to $750 (restrictions apply, the full travel policy will be provided upon acceptance)

 Full participation is required for 100 percent reimbursement.
 All attendees must:

-- Participate in all sessions, including the exhibit hall tour, satellites, and meal functions.
+- Participate in all sessions, including the exhibit hall tour and satellite meal functions

 - A signed letter from your program director stating the dates of your fellowship